human-nocode/.github/README.md

 # Welcome to human-nocode
-## We aim to build web-application where software engineer will be designing software using draw.io like interface and deploys its design to cloud.
-After design it will be our responsibility to generate code, compile, build and deploy.
+## We aim to build web-application where software engineer will be creating activity diagrams of software using draw.io like interface and deploys its activities to cloud.
+After finalizing activity diagram, it will be our responsibility to generate code, compile, build and deploy.